eascodes/100-days-of-code/log.md

 **Thoughts** I started creating a portfolio website when I began my HTML & CSS tutorials, but today I decided to update it with a new layout.
 I found it challenging to re-arrange what I had created, so I ended up starting over and re-inserting code section by section.
 This was immensely helpful, as I was able to see how every line of code impacted the page and also make my coding a little cleaner.

 **Link(s) to work** https://codepen.io/eascodes/pen/eYEMOyy

+### Day 12: November 6, 2021

+**Today's Progress**: Today I continued to work on my professional portfolio website.
+I created links to the projects I've accomplished so far, and learned how to create social media links.

+**Thoughts** I am happy with how the portfolio is shaping up.
+I am learning that less is sometimes more.
+I just need to add some finishing touches and then I'll be starting on some new projects to add to the portfolio.

+**Link(s) to work** https://codepen.io/eascodes/pen/eYEMOyy